-NAD Stewardship In$ufficient Project: Bonita Joyner Shields

-The Haves Versus the Have Nots
+The Haves Versus the Have Nots — Bonita Joyner Shields

 Scripture: 2 Corinthians 9:6-8

-INTRODUCTION

 Many years ago, my husband and I were in the market for new windows for our home.
-We met with the window salesperson and discovered the cost of the windows was much higher than we had we thought.
+We met with the window salesperson and discovered that the cost of the windows was much higher than we had thought.
 As the salesperson questioned us, we stated, “Honestly, we don’t want to spend that much money on windows.”
 He replied, “Thank you for your honesty.
 So often people will say to me, ‘We can’t afford it,’ when I know they can.
 They just don’t want to spend the money.”

-That conversation has stuck with me because it reveals that too often we focus on what we need, rather than on what we have.
+That conversation has stuck with me because it reveals that too often we focus on what we need rather than on what we have.
 Sure, the cost of the windows may have been a hardship for many people, but more often than not, the problem is not “I can’t afford it,” but “I have money, but I don’t want to spend my money in that way.”

 What does that have to do with stewardship and giving?
-Christians also tend to focus more on what we need rather than what we have.
-And rather than believe that God has blessed us immensely already, express gratitude for those blessings, and believe that He will continue to bless us, we often talk and live as if it’s never enough.
+As Christians, we also tend to focus more on what we need rather than what we have.
+And rather than we believing that God has already blessed us immensely, express gratitude for those blessings, and believe that He will continue to bless us, we often talk and live as if it’s never enough.

-I have some questions for us: What is “enough”?
-What would our lives look like if we were to view them through the lens of abundance and sufficiency rather than scarcity and insufficiency?
+What is “enough”?
+What would our lives look like if we were to view them through the lens of abundance and sufficiency, rather than scarcity and insufficiency?
 How can an understanding of stewardship be a means for us to focus on our abundance (what we have) rather than our scarcity (what we don’t have)?
-That’s what I’d like to talk with you about today.

 THE TRUE NATURE OF STEWARDSHIP

-The dictionary definition of stewardship is that of “the conducting, supervising, or managing of something. . . the careful and responsible management of something entrusted to one’s care”.1 Thus, a steward is one entrusted with the management of property or affairs not his or her own.
+The dictionary definition of stewardship is “the conducting, supervising, or managing of something. . . the careful and responsible management of something entrusted to one’s care”1.
+Thus, a steward is one entrusted with the management of property or affairs not his or her own.

 That’s the foundation of stewardship: our stuff is not really ours.
 Whether it’s our time, our abilities, our possessions, our money, our bodies, they all are gifts on loan from God.
-For many, though, the thought that our stuff is not really ours is not a welcome thought.
+For many, though, the thought that our stuff is not really ours is not a welcomed thought.
 I worked for my stuff!
-However, I believe a clear understanding of the true nature of stewardship will replace this indignation with gratitude and joy, and allow us to experience the abundance that Jesus spoke about in John 10:10, “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (NKJV).
+However, I believe a clear understanding of the true nature of stewardship will replace this indignation with gratitude and joy and allow us to experience the abundance that Jesus spoke about in John 10:10: “The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full” (NIV).

 What is the true nature of stewardship?
 There are three aspects of being a Christian steward that can help us to answer that question.